Sofiane Diop

 Sofiane Daouda Diop (born 9 June 2000) is a professional footballer who plays as a midfielder for Ligue 1 club Nice.
 Born in France, he plays for the Morocco national team.

 Club career

 Monaco

 On 5 July 2018, Diop signed his first professional contract with Monaco after his debut season with the reserve side of Rennes.
 He made his professional debut in a 4–0 loss to Paris Saint-Germain on 4 August 2018 in the Trophée des Champions.

 Nice

 On 29 August 2022, fellow Ligue 1 club Nice announced the signing of Diop from Monaco.

 International career

-Diop was born in France to a Senegalese father and Moroccan mother.
-He holds both French and Senegalese nationalities.
+Diop holds both French and Senegalese nationalities.
 He was a youth international for the France U18s.

 In November 2023, Diop opted to play for Morocco over France and Senegal.

 Two years later, Diop finally made his senior international debut in a friendly against Uganda.

 Personal life

-Sofiane's younger brother Edan Diop is also a professional footballer.
+Diop was born to a Senegalese father and a Moroccan mother.
+His younger brother, Edan Diop, is also a professional footballer.